LLNL/axom/src/axom/sina/docs/sphinx/tutorial.rst

 an HDF5 set the Protocol to HDF5.

-Note that due to HDF5's handling of '/' as indicators for nested structures, our saveDocument() function will string-replace '/' in parent nodes to '__SINA_SLASHREPLACE__' in the resulting HDF5 file, while our loadDocument() function will string-replace them back to normal.
+Note that due to HDF5's handling of '/' as indicators for nested structures, parent nodes will have '/' changed to '__SINA_SLASHREPLACE__' when saved with as an HDF5 with saveDocument(). loadDocument() will restore them to normal.

-Additionally, Sina is also equipped to handle missing, broken, or incorrect file extensions.
-In such an event (for example: saving a JSON file as Example, Example.jso, or Example.hdf5), Sina will replace incorrect file extensions and append to missing or broken ones while outputting a WARNING message to let you know of said occurance.

 .. literalinclude:: ../../examples/sina_tutorial.cpp